tomgxz/Kraken/REPORT.md

     }
   ```

-  I then implemented the server-side validation, which re-checks all of the validation performed client-side (using the same `verifyField` function), to ensure that the inputs are valid and weren't tampered with client-side.
+  I then implemented the server-side validation, which re-checks all of the validation performed client-side (using the same `verifyField` function), to ensure that the inputs were valid and not tampered with client-side.
 Flask retrieves the values of the form via the `requests` import.
-The database checking has not yet been implemented at this point, as I wanted to get the login and signup pages fully completed before creating the database.
+The database checking has not yet been implemented, as I wanted to complete the login and signup pages before creating the database.
 This also involved adding code to the templates to interpret the flashed error message.

 <!-- Implemented server-side validation -->